DLXPlugins/highlight-and-share/readme.txt

 == Upgrade Notice ==

-= 4.4.9 =
+= 4.5.0 =
-Renaming Twitter to X. Fixing issue with X icon hover background color and fill color.
+Performance and layout related fixes are in this release.
+Please see the changelog for more details.